 - In Black Butler, Elizabeth Midford escapes from her bedroom to go back to the music hall this way.

 - Euphemia uses one in her debut episode of Code Geass.
 It's about two stories too short, so of course she falls into the arms of her future romantic interest.

-- In Junjou Romantica, Usami's brother Haurhiko locks Misaki in a store room where bedsheets are kept (alongside a desk full of notebooks that Usami wrote stories in as a kid).
-Misaki soon sees his way out, though the sheets rip causing him to fall and sprain his ankle.
+- In Junjou Romantica, Usami's brother Haruhiko locks Misaki in a storeroom where bedsheets are kept (alongside a desk full of notebooks that Usami wrote stories in as a kid).
+Misaki soon sees his way out, though the sheets rip, causing him to fall and sprain his ankle.

 - During The Mask comic series, Walter escapes from his hospital room this way, although the actual escape is never shown, only the aftermath.
-The two detectives viewing the scene snark that he must watch too many movies for trying that stunt - and eat way too much popcorn for the bedsheets to tear.
+The two detectives viewing the scene snark that he must watch too many movies — and eat way too much popcorn, as the bedsheets tore.

 - In The Smurfs comic book story "The Smurf Threat", Papa Smurf, Hefty, and Jokey escape their imprisonment inside the Grey Smurf prison camp by making a ladder using torn pieces of Smurf pants.